 Remember, initially you are building up those PMMA microspheres, which can take several injections spaced apart.
 You must let the bovine collagen be absorbed before more Bellafill can be placed.
 This allows the injector to see where more volume is needed.

 The good news is I now have had Bellafill in my face for over three years, and I’m thrilled to report it’s still going strong!
 I love what I see in the mirror now thanks to Bellafill and Dr. Pierone.
 The best part is my results should last for years to come.
-If you compare what I was spending before Bellafill to what I’m spending now, the savings are huge!
+If you compare what I was spending before Bellafill to what I’m spending now, the savings is huge!

 Bellafill for acne scars

 Bellafill is the only dermal filler that is FDA approved to treat acne scars.
 Most dermal fillers last a few months, but Bellafill lasts indefinitely, making it an enduring solution for filling out depressed areas of the skin.

 Upon injection, Bellafill raises the divots to the level of the surrounding skin.
 Over time, the body absorbs the collagen, while the PMMA microspheres remain.
 They act as a scaffolding, providing sustained support under the previously depressed areas.
 The microspheres eventually mingle with your body’s collagen giving a smooth, natural look and feel.